Merzasphor/MWSE/docs/source/apis/tes3.md

 ### `tes3.is3rdPerson`

-Returns if the game is in 3rd person.
+Returns true if the game is in 3rd person.

 ```lua
 local state = tes3.is3rdPerson()